The Bottle Deposit

 "The Bottle Deposit" is a two-part episode, the 131st and 132nd episodes, and 21st and 22nd episodes of the seventh season, of the NBC sitcom Seinfeld, first aired on May 2, 1996.
 It was originally an hour-long episode, but was split into two parts for syndication.

 The episode was written by Gregg Kavet and Andy Robin, and directed by Andy Ackerman.
-In this episode, Newman and Kramer launch a scheme to redeem empty bottles and cans in Michigan for an extra five cents each, leading to a chase after a mechanic driving Jerry's stolen car, which contains a set of golf clubs formerly owned by John F. Kennedy.
-Meanwhile, George is assigned a big project but doesn't know what it is and is too ashamed to ask his supervisor for the details.
+In this episode, Newman and Kramer launch a scheme to redeem empty bottles and cans in Michigan for a total of ten cents each, five cents higher than in New York.
+This leads to a car chase after running into a mechanic who stole Jerry's car, which also contains a set of golf clubs formerly owned by John F. Kennedy which Elaine's boss purchased at an auction.
+Meanwhile, George is assigned a big project at work but doesn't know what it is and is too ashamed to ask his supervisor for the details.